netdata/netdata/health/notifications/kavenegar/README.md

 1. Set `SEND_KAVENEGAR` to `YES`.
 2. Set `KAVENEGAR_API_KEY` to your `APIKEY`.
 3. Set `KAVENEGAR_SENDER` to the value of your Sender.
-4. Set `DEFAULT_RECIPIENT_KAVENEGAR` to the SMS recipient you want the alert to be sent.
+4. Set `DEFAULT_RECIPIENT_KAVENEGAR` to the SMS recipient you want the alert notifications to be sent to.
    You can define multiple recipients like this: `09155555555 09177777777`.
    All roles will default to this variable if lest unconfigured.